iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 </a>
 and converted into their corresponding acceleration values.

+- **Robustness:** MEMS sensors are highly durable and well-suited for long-term use in harsh environments.
+Piezo accelerometers on the other hand, have superior noise characteristics but are more prone to material failures of the ceramic sensing elements and need more careful handling to maintain their calibrated sensitivity.

 - **Frequency Response:** MEMS sensors capture vibrations up to a few kHz(\*) in three axes.
 This allows for spectral separation of process noise and fault frequencies, so we can tune for the optimal the signal-to-noise ratio and